Quercus velutina, Black Oak

 Want to know something stupid?
 Black oaks are just as commonly refered to as yellow oaks.
 Go figure.

 Officially, this bad boy is on private property in East Granby.
 Armed with the address and slightly confusing directions, I went off in search of it once before during lunch.
 I passed this tree a couple times and absolutely knew that this indeed was the oak in question, but again, the directions were so vague I couldn’t be positive.
-Fortunately, in the interim, the wonderful gentlemen from Conn College who check up on our champions and champion the champions recently snapped a picture of this tree and confirmed my suspicions.
+Fortunately, in the interim, the wonderful gentlemen from Connecticut College who check up on our champions and champion the champions recently snapped a picture of this tree and confirmed my suspicions.

 I was right, but now I had a sunny Sunday afternoon and a wife urging me to come up with a way to occupy Damian for a couple hours before we all went mad.
 Hm, okay… I took Damian to see the largest serviceberry tree in the country yesterday, I can’t really imagine that the child would want to do anything other than see another majestic tree today!
 (Don’t fret – we made a few other stops and side trips besides the tree.
 Including Hoang’s first tour of The Southwick Jog which is right up the road from this grand tree.)